rexlaboratory/adr-piotroski-f-score/README.md

 3. Transform data and compute Piotroski F-Scores.
    - Transform data to prepare for F-score calculation.
    - Calculate F-scores.
-4. Measure the performance of High-Fscore ADR stocks VS Index VS Low-F-score stocks.
+4. Measure the performance of High-F-score ADR stocks VS Index VS Low-F-score stocks.
    - Set up an ADR stock index by region and compute for the stock returns.
-   - Compare the performance of High-Fscore ADR stocks against the Index and Low-F-score stocks.
+   - Compare the performance of High-F-score ADR stocks against the Index and Low-F-score stocks.